-Specific Information-Criminal Justice Electronic Crime Technology Center of Excellence
+Specific Information-Forensic Technology Center of Excellence

-NIJ, through its Office of Science and Technology (OST), is the national focal point for work on criminal justice technology, including technology for law enforcement, corrections, investigative, and forensic applications, as well as judicial process-related applications.
-OST administers programs to improve the safety and effectiveness of criminal justice technologies.
-NIJ's Science and Technology (S&T) program currently consists of 19 technology investment portfolios, including an electronic crime technology portfolio, which includes both electronic crime and digital evidence related technologies.
+NIJ, through its Office of Science and Technology (OST), is the national focal point for work on law enforcement technologies, including corrections, investigative, and forensic technologies, as well as technologies that support the judicial process.
+NIJ administers programs that improve the safety and effectiveness of, and criminal justice agency access to, these technologies.
+NIJ seeks applications to establish and operate, within the existing NLECTC System, a Forensic Technology Center of Excellence for all forensic science disciplines that support criminal justice.

-The NLECTC System is an integral part of NIJ's S&T program.
+The NLECTC System is an integral part of NIJ's Science and Technology program.
 It provides scientific and technical support to NIJ's research and development efforts; supports the demonstration, transfer, and adoption of technology into practice by law enforcement and corrections agencies, courts, and crime laboratories; assists in the development and dissemination of technology guidelines and standards; and provides technology assistance, information, and support to law enforcement and corrections agencies, courts, and crime laboratories.
+NLECTC components are expected to collaborate on a daily basis with NIJ's program management staff, other NLECTC centers, and the full range of the Nation's criminal justice practitioner community.

-Centers of Excellence work with the NLECTC National and Regional Technology Centers and the Office of Law Enforcement Standards (OLES) at the National Institute of Standards and Technology as part of an integrated NLECTC System.
+The Centers of Excellence work with the NLECTC National and Regional Centers and the Office of Law Enforcement Standards (OLES) at the National Institute of Standards and Technology as part of an integrated NLECTC System.
 The National Center serves as the clearinghouse for technology information and executes NIJ's compliance testing program.
 The Regional Centers serve as the initial point of entry for law enforcement practitioners to the NLECTC System and provide generalized technology assistance to law enforcement and corrections agencies, public crime laboratories, and judicial agencies in their regions.
 They also forward requests for specialized assistance to the appropriate Center of Excellence, and, as necessary, coordinate technology demonstrations and evaluations sponsored by a Center of Excellence with agencies within their regions.

 The Centers of Excellence are the authoritative resource within the NLECTC System for both practitioners and developers in their technology area(s) of focus.
-The primary role of the Centers of Excellence is to assist in the transition of law enforcement technology from the laboratory into practice by first adopters.
-To that end, successful applicants must be highly knowledgeable of both practitioner requirements and their operational context and potential technology solutions.
+Their primary role is to assist in the transition of law enforcement technology from the laboratory into practice by first adopters within the criminal justice community.
+To that end, applicants must be knowledgeable of both practitioner requirements and potential technology solutions, including those developed by NIJ and other sources.
+Each Center of Excellence must provide a high level of knowledge and skills necessary to support NIJ's RDT&E process in the relevant technology investment portfolio area.